 - Those unable to demonstrate advanced intermediate ability are highly encouraged not to ski or snowboard.

-The public Beartooth Pass, “bare bones,” ski area rests on 600 acres about 10,800 feet above Twin Lakes Headwall near Red Lodge, Montana, and is one of North America’s oldest ski training areas, operated by International Ski and Snowboard Camp.
+The "bare bones" Beartooth Basin Summer Ski Area rests on 600 acres about 10,800 feet above Twin Lakes Headwall near Red Lodge, Montana, and is one of North America’s oldest ski training areas, operated by International Ski and Snowboard Camp.

-Beartooth Pass is open for skiing usually by late May and runs into early July and is served by two high speed poma lifts providing access to 3,000 feet of terrain.
+Beartooth Basin is open for skiing usually by late May and runs into early July and is served by two high speed poma lifts providing access to 3,000 feet of terrain.

 Skiing Beartooth Pass offers the advantage of a varied terrain of bowls, glades and chutes.
 Racers can cross train, perfecting areas of their freestyle in the Terrain Park as well as their racing skills.